speakcare/spkc-ehr-schema/project/speakcare_high_level_architecture.md

        - Tracks all human interventions to ensure regulatory compliance and traceability.
    - **Multi-Tenant Support**:
        - Segregates HITL operations for different organizations and users to maintain data privacy and compliance.
+- **Deployment considerations:**
+   - Containers for persistency and reliable reponse time.
 ---

 ### **1.21 Event Queue Management**